Divorce solicitors in Edinburgh & Glasgow

 - The marriage has broken irretrievably as established by: –

-- Unreasonable behaviour of one of the parties to the marriage
+- Unreasonable behaviour of one of the parties to the marriage,

 - Two years separation (the consent of the other party is not required)

-Simplified Divorce/Dissolution procedure
+Simplified divorce procedure in Scotland